This post was originally published July 12, 2018 and was updated October 26, 2021.

 Because we no longer have to worry about a page fold, modern practices prevail and your web designs can become much more impactful:

-In my research on design trends, just about every article I’ve read asserts that the fold is no longer relevant for website design considerations.
+In our research on design trends, just about every article we’ve read asserts that the fold is no longer relevant for website design considerations.
 Most cutting-edge designers believe this, too—and it shows in their designs.

 If you’re interested in learning more and seeing some above-and-below-the-fold design examples, check out these resources: